UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 ## Let's create a simple endpoint
 Since in [Step 1](1-Canvas-API-Token.md) we already set up a Canvas API call, let's set up an endpoint that will take the result of the `getSelf` call and send it to the frontend.

-We'll specify the path (which is the first input to `app.get()`), as `/getSelf`.
+We'll specify the path, which is the first input to `app.get()`, as `/getSelf`.
 The tricky part is to think about what should happen in the second input.

 ```js
 app.get('/getSelf', /* what goes in here? */)